Gotion High-tech' s Battery Achieves Made In Germany

-On the morning of September 16, the first locally produced Battery product was officially launched in Göttingen, a famous university town in central Germany.
-This is a milestone event for Gotion's first Battery production and operation base in Europe.
-The ceremony was witnessed by Stephan Weil, Governor of Lower Saxony, and Cong Wu, Consul General of China in Hamburg.
+On the morning of September 16, the first locally produced Battery product was officially launched in Gottingen, a famous university town in central Germany.
+This is a milestone event for Gotion's first Battery production and operation base in Europe after Gotion Germany Battery Gmbh was established in Germany last year.
 On the same day, Gotion also signed cooperation agreements with internationally renowned companies such as BASF, ABB, Ebusco, and Ficosa.
-At the event, participating guests collectively pressed the start button to formally launch the first automated Battery pack production line at Gotion's German base.
-When an AGV (Automated Guided ...Leggi su liberoquotidiano
+"I'm very lucky, it's a very good moment in my life."
+Andreas, a worker at the Gottingen factory who just signed the first Battery pack, shared his excitement with more than 200 colleagues.
+The ...Leggi su liberoquotidiano

-On the morning of September 16, the first locally produced Battery product was officially launched in Göttingen, a famous university town in central Germany.
-This is a milestone event for Gotion's first Battery production and operation base in Europe.
-The ceremony was witnessed by Stephan Weil, Governor of Lower Saxony, and Cong Wu, Consul General of China in Hamburg.
+On the morning of September 16, the first locally produced Battery product was officially launched in Gottingen, a famous university town in central Germany.
+This is a milestone event for Gotion's first Battery production and operation base in Europe after Gotion Germany Battery Gmbh was established in Germany last year.
 On the same day, Gotion also signed cooperation agreements with internationally renowned companies such as BASF, ABB, Ebusco, and Ficosa.
-At the event, participating guests collectively pressed the start button to formally launch the first automated Battery pack production line at Gotion's German base.
-When an AGV (Automated Guided ...Leggi su liberoquotidiano
+"I'm very lucky, it's a very good moment in my life."
+Andreas, a worker at the Gottingen factory who just signed the first Battery pack, shared his excitement with more than 200 colleagues.
+The ...Leggi su liberoquotidiano

 Advertising